Mingggggggggggggg/ImageFolderSplitter/README.md

 A script that enumerates images (.png, .jpg, .jpeg) in folders and divides them into adjustable batch sizes.

 For Windows
+Haven't and can't test for Linux or Mac.

 ## How to use
 1. Download ImageFolderSplitter.py